balderdashy/sails-docs/upgrading/To1.0.md

 * The `sails.config.connections` setting has been deprecated in favor of `sails.config.datastores`.
 If you lift an app that still has `sails.config.connections` configured, you&rsquo;ll get a warning which you can avoid by simply changing `module.exports.connections` in `config/connections.js` to `module.exports.datastores`.
 For your own sanity you it&rsquo;s recommended that you also change the filename to `config/datastores.js`.
 * The `sails.config.models.connection` setting has been deprecated in favor of `sails.config.models.datastore`.
 As above, simply changing the name of the property in `config/models.js` is enough to turn off any warnings.
 * Every app now has a default datastore (appropriated named `default`) that is configured to use a built-in version of the [`sails-disk` adapter](https://github.com/balderdashy/sails-disk).
 In Sails 1.0, the default value of `sails.config.models.datastore is `default` (rather than `localDiskDb`).
+* _All_ datastores that are configured in an app will be loaded at runtime (rather than only loading datastores that were being used by at least one model).
+This has the benefit of allowing the use of a datastore outside the context of an individual model, but it does mean that if you don&rsquo;t want to connect to a certain database when Sails lifts, you should comment out that datastore connection config!

 ### Nested creates and updates